Unity-Technologies/Graphics/com.unity.render-pipelines.universal/Documentation~/upgrade-guide-2021-2.md

 ## Upgrading from LWRP to 12.x.x

-1. You can't upgrade from LWRP to 2021.2 version of URP.
-You must first upgrade LWRP to URP 11.x.x, and then upgrade from 11.x.x to 2021.2.
+* There is no direct upgrade path from LWRP to URP 12.x.x.
+Follow the steps to upgrade LWRP to URP 11.x.x first, and then upgrade from URP 11.x.x to URP 12.x.x.